- #46 in 21st Century Burlesque Magazine Top 50 most influential burlesque industry figures of 2020

-With a performance style defined by cheekiness, character and creativity and with a specialty for fan dancing, Jazida has won the hearts of the audiences and judges and has won multiple awards including Miss Burlesque ACT 2016, Baby Bombshells as part of the 2016 Australian Burlesque Festival, Burlesque Idol Canberra 2015 and more.
+Her creativity, cheeky, and fun performance style (with a specialty in fan dancing) has won the heart of audiences and judges.
+Her feature show “Catch Jazida” won Best Dance at the Adelaide Fringe Festival Weekly Awards, and she has won many other awards including Miss Burlesque ACT 2016, Baby Bombshells as part of the Australian Burlesque Festival 2016 , and Burlesque Idol Canberra 2015.

-Her flair for theatrics is combined with technical versatility, allowing Jazida to incorporate a range of aesthetics into her acts.
+Her flair for theatrics is combined with technical versatility, allows Jazida to incorporate a range of aesthetics into her acts (making her available for neo burlesque performances, classic burlesque performances, fan dancing, live improvisation, corporate gigs, theatre productions and community/PG events).
 This versatility stems from her background in belly dancing where she debuted on stage in 2009 soon becoming a seasoned belly dancer in Turkish restaurants across Canberra.
-In a push to find more avenues for creative expression and develop her repertoire further, Jazida leapt into the world of burlesque.
-Captivated by the striptease and fun flavour of burlesque performance, Jazida knew this was an art form she could really get creative with.